Gurneet12345/Banking-system/README.md

 ## Overview

-This project implements a simple client-server banking system using Java.
-The system allows clients to connect to a central server, perform banking operations such as creating accounts, depositing, withdrawing, and checking balances.
+This project implements a client-server banking system using Java.
+The system allows clients to connect to a central server to perform basic banking operations such as creating accounts, depositing, withdrawing, and checking balances.

+**Note**: There are known issues and errors in the code.
+Please refer to the sections below for details on how to identify and address these errors.

 ## Project Structure